gspetro-NOAA/global-workflow-cloud/docs/source/noaa_csp.rst

 as point by the red-arrow.
 Then click the `Sessions` button in red-square, and than click the button in red-circle.
 The cluster status is denoted by the color-coded button on the right: red, stopped; orange, requested; green, active.
-The amount of time required to start the cluster is variable and not immediate and may take several minutes for the cluster to become.
+The amount of time required to start the cluster varies and not immediate and may take several minutes for the cluster to become active.

 .. image:: _static/noaacsp_using_1.png